DronG / Shutterstock.com

 Garlic Bread

-Who doesn’t love thick slices of white bread smothered with garlic infused butter?
-Garlic bread seems Italian, but it is actually not Italian at all.
+Who doesn't love thick slices of white bread smothered with garlic infused butter?
+Garlic bread seems Italian, but it is actually not Italian food at all.
 Of course, bread is eaten in Italy, but not whole loaves sliced open and covered in butter, garlic, and mozzarella.

 The closest thing to garlic bread in Italy is bruschetta, pronounced broo-skeh-tah in Italian.
 Bruschetta is made with thin slices of Italian ciabatta bread rubbed with olive oil and lightly topped with herbs or fresh tomato.
-The most classic version is bruschetta di pomodoro, which is just fresh tomatoes on toasted bread sprinkled with sea salt and olive oil.
+The most classic version is bruschetta di pomodoro, which is just fresh tomatoes sprinkled with sea salt and olive oil.

 Cioppino

-Cioppino, at its core, is a simple soup made with whatever seafood is available that day mixed with tomatoes and broth.
-The recipe is fluid and depends on what fish and seafood are fresh that day.
-The word cioppino is from the Italian Ligurian dialect and means chopped or torn to bits, and that’s exactly what the soup is: bits of this and that to create a meal.
-Throughout the years, chefs in San Francisco have elevated cioppino from a humble dish to a specialty dish.
+San Francisco's Fisherman's Wharf is considered the birthplace of cioppino.
+Italian immigrants from coastal regions of Italy immigrated to the Bay area in the 1800s.
+The seafood soup was heavily influenced by Italian cuisine, but it is completely different from the fish soups you find in coastal regions of Italy.
+Cioppino, at its core, is a broth made with whatever seafood is available that day mixed with tomatoes and broth.
+The recipe is fluid and depends on what fish and seafood are available.
+The word cioppino is from the Italian Ligurian dialect and means chopped or torn to bits, and that's exactly what the soup is: bits of this and that to create a meal.
+Throughout the years, chefs in San Francisco have elevated cioppino from a simple dish to a specialty dish.

 Baked Ziti